 I’m not even half-way through Mr. James’s book, but I can tell you it will find a permanent place in my library.

-Guest post contributed by Jean M. Cogdell.
+This guest post was contributed by Jean M. Cogdell.
 Jean grew up in a small SC town, near the Great Smoky Mountains.
 Her stories and essays are available in Fiction Southeast, Anthology Once Upon A Time, Flash Fiction World II, Scissors & Spackle, Squawk Back, WTD, YAREAH, and Angie’s Diary Online Magazine.